Q: What is Red Hat OpenShift Service on AWS?

 Q: How is Red Hat OpenShift Service on AWS different from Red Hat OpenShift Dedicated?

 Red Hat OpenShift Service on AWS is a fully managed implementation of OpenShift Container Platform deployed and operated on AWS, jointly managed and supported by both Red Hat and AWS.

 Q: What does Red Hat OpenShift Service on AWS include?

-Each Red Hat OpenShift Service on AWS cluster comes with a fully-managed control plane and compute nodes.
+Each Red Hat OpenShift Service on AWS cluster comes with a fully managed control plane and compute nodes.
 Installation, management, maintenance and upgrades are performed by Red Hat SRE with joint Red Hat and Amazon support.
-Cluster services (such as logging, metrics, monitoring) are available as well.
+Cluster services (such as logging, metrics, and monitoring) are available as well.